24/7 Emergency Dispatch*Cedar Rapids Residential Properties Only

 Iowa's climate creates ideal conditions for mold.
 Summer humidity regularly exceeds 70% relative humidity, and many Cedar Rapids homes — particularly older Czech Village and Time Check housing stock — weren't designed with the vapor barriers and exhaust ventilation that modern construction includes.
 Once moisture gets in, it stays.

-We see three major mold drivers in Cedar Rapids: post-flood mold following the 2008 and 2016 Cedar River events (and the smaller spring thaw flooding that recurs annually); chronic basement humidity in homes with unsealed concrete floors and inadequate dehumidification; and slow leaks behind walls — usually from original supply lines in pre-1970 homes — that go undetected for months until the smell or visible growth appears.
+We see three major mold drivers in Cedar Rapids: water damage from burst pipes, water heater failures, and appliance leaks that wasn't dried within 48 hours; chronic basement humidity in homes with unsealed concrete floors and inadequate dehumidification; and slow leaks behind walls — usually from original supply lines in pre-1970 homes — that go undetected for months until the smell or visible growth appears.

-Specific neighborhoods we see disproportionate mold work in: Czech Village (older stone-foundation basements), Bever Park (mature trees and clay soils causing chronic foundation moisture), Mound View (1950s-60s ranches with tuck-under garages and slab moisture issues), and Marion subdivisions along Indian Creek.
+Specific neighborhoods we see disproportionate mold work in: Czech Village (older stone-foundation basements), Bever Park (mature trees and clay soils causing chronic foundation moisture), Mound View (1950s-60s ranches with tuck-under garages and slab moisture issues), and Marion subdivisions with sump-dependent basements.

 Our Mold Remediation Process — IICRC S520 Protocol